By Scott Broadley, Broadley-James

-WirelessHART field devices solve many of these issues since the connection to the DCS is independent of its physical location.
-Through the use of WirelessHART field devices, a physical connection to the DCS is no longer required (Figure 1).
+Figure 1: Skid-mounted equipment can be connected to the DCS independent of its physical location.
+Through the use of WirelessHART field devices, a physical connection to the DCS is no longer required

 As when applying any new technology, it is good to understand the devices that are available for WirelessHART and how they can be integrated into the control system.